alanhovorka/mysql_queries/README.md

-Collection of random MySQL queries that provide a personal reference to different things to do in MySQL
+Collection of queries that provide a personal reference to different things to do in MySQL and pandas
 =================

 To do: